florianhartig/ResearchSkills/Labs/ProjectOrganization/readme.md

 * Keep everything in one folder
 * Separate folders for data, analysis, outcomes, writing
 * Keep all paths in scripts, R, LaTeX relativ (as in ../data/datafile.RData)
+* Ideally, you would then put the whole folder under [version control](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/VersionControl)

 ## Template